 The British Association of Dermatologists advises that people should not use sunbeds or sunlamps.

 Sunbeds and lamps can be more dangerous than natural sunlight because they use a concentrated source of UV radiation.

 Health risks linked to sunbeds and other UV tanning equipment include:

 - eye irritation

-It is illegal for people under 18 years old to use sunbeds, including in tanning salons, beauty salons, leisure centres, gyms and hotels.
+It's illegal for people under the age of 18 to use sunbeds, including in tanning salons, beauty salons, leisure centres, gyms and hotels.

 Help us improve our website